shivannis/xandr-docs-public/xandr-docs/articles/curate/inventory-lists-ali-only.md

-To identify specific mobile apps to target, we recommend targeting the region you're interested in, activating your campaign, and after a few days running the <a href="site-domain-performance.md" class="xref">site-domain-performance.md</a> report, which will show you the apps that you've been reaching.
+To identify specific mobile apps to target, we recommend targeting the region you're interested in, activating your campaign, and after a few days running the [site-domain-performance](site-domain-performance.md) report, which will show you the apps that you've been reaching.
 You can then update your targeting to include or exclude specific apps to meet your needs.